zhangyaoxing/x-ray/README.md

 | ServerStatusItem |   cache_read_into_mb    | Data read into cache / s                                        |    100    |

 ### 3.2 Database Permissions
+**Important:** The tool will connect to each node in the cluster to gather information.
+For replica sets, you only need to create the user on the primary, and it will be replicated to all members.
+To sharded cluster, however, the user you created will only be stored in the CSRS, which let mongos and CSRS nodes pass the authentication.
+The shards will not accept the credential unless you also create the same user on the shards.
+If the cluster is created by Ops Manager, this has been done by the automation agents.
+If the clusters is manually created, this needs to be done by yourself.

 Each optional check item requires different permissions.
 Please properly grant the permissions to the user that you use to access MongoDB.
 |      Module      |                                           Command                                            |
 | :--------------: | -------------------------------------------------------------------------------------------- |